vonnue-anandhan/go-lang/README.md

 1. Go is pass-by-value : makes "copies" of values when passed into functions

+2. Variables declared without a corresponding initialization are zero-valued

-2. Variable types
+3. Variable types
    ![Alt text](image.png)

-3. For structs, pointers are automatically de-referenced
+4. For structs, pointers are automatically de-referenced

-4. Whenever a method is called to update value - pass a pointer
+5. Whenever a method is called to update value - pass a pointer

 ### Commands